abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 Pali-English dictionary.
 It is a complicated word and concept, and it’s used in different contexts.
 In a literal sense, it is something that is built, compounded, or created.
-So in the chant that we do, *sabbe saṅkhārā aniccā* means, “all things of a compounded nature are impermanent.”
+So in the chant that we do, *sabbe saṅkhārā aniccā* means, “All things of a compounded nature are impermanent.”
 But the phrase is also used in *rūpaṃ aniccaṃ*, *vedanā aniccā*, and *saññā aniccā*, as well as *saṅkhārā aniccā*.
 It’s used in the context of the khandhas, the aggregates of being.
 And there is also